NM-TAFE/pin-civ-ipos-por1-preview/readme.md

 ### Step 1: Review the Existing Code

-Firstly, analyze the given tic-tac-toe game code.
+Firstly, analyse the given tic-tac-toe game code.
 Understand the flow and functionality before proceeding with the refactoring.

 ### Step 2: Identify Components to Refactor

 Identify the parts of the code that can be improved.
 Determine which parts of the code can be grouped logically into separate modules.

-### Step 3: Modularizing the Code
+### Step 3: Modularising the Code

 Refactor the code to create at least two files.
 These files should contain logically grouped functions and classes.
 Ensure the file names are appropriate for the division you have chosen.